ashleylester/perceptron/README.md

+# Perceptron

+> Perceptron is a simple AI library.

 TODO:
 * Write the training algorithm (you'll then have a working perceptron!)
 * Implement some persistence methods like saving and loading state from files